 If you would prefer to use a new rather than re-certified or open box FlashRouter, comparable options to the WRT3200ACM are available in the “new” condition.
 The Netgear Nighthawk R7800 DD-WRT FlashRouter (pictured above) uses a 1.7 GHz Broadcom processor alongside four powerful external antennas.
 This is comparable to the WRT3200ACM, which uses a 1.8 GHz Broadcom processor and four external antennas.

-Have any questions about open source router compatability?
+Have any questions about open source router compatibility?
 Shoot us a message.